 Professional Graduate Training Programs O.T.D.
 Advising Team

-CSU has developed an entry-level Occupational Therapy Doctorate program which is anticipated to begin in 2022.
+CSU has developed an entry-level Occupational Therapy Doctorate program which which will begin in May 2022.
 This program is designed for prospective students who are interested in career tracks as occupational therapists.
 The application process for the O.T.D. program will open in Fall 2021.
 Stay tuned for updates.

 Occupation and Rehabilitation Science Ph.D.
 Advising Team